 Many contests have a Youth or Junior division or award system to help encourage young people to try out the hobby and participate in contests.
 It is rarer, but some contests have a Master category.
 Entrants who have won in the past or sell painted figures may be confined to this division.
 While this can seem like an equitable way to spread awards a little further, in practice there are painters who make a living selling miniatures who do not paint at the highest levels, and hobbyists who do, so it doesn’t always work as expected/desired.

 Some shows have a grand master or similar system, to which one or two new members are added each year.
 The criteria for being voted into grand master generally includes not only entering consistently high level work over several years, but also having made contributions to the club or hobby as a whole.
 The MSP Open has the MSP Medallists.
 The existing members vote in one new member per year.
-While this is a great honour, it comes with a few penalties.
-MSP Medallists are not eligible to win Sophie trophies.
+While this is a great honour, it comes with a penalty.
 If the work they enter into the MSP Open does not merit gold medal level, they do not receive any award.

 The display cases at Crystal Brush 2018 at Adepticon.
 Display case viewing isn’t always this busy, but it’s not uncommon.